Ykai-f/wiki_yuekai_fr_BMCU/BMCU/BMCU_in_p_series.md

 ```

+*If you can't see the lines, it's probably because your browser doesn't fully support it, I invite you to use **chrome** to preview

 Connect the PTFE tubes as shown, please note that you need to ensure that the lengths of L1+L2 and L4 are much longer than L3.